aviswpm/PlustekSDK/README.md

 - Installation Steps:

 	1. Clone Demo Code: Obtain the demo code for your chosen SDK version from GitHub .
-	2. Install the SDK: Download and run the [installer] based on your operating system (32-bit or 64-bit).
+	2. Install the SDK: Download and run the PlustekSDK_LDSetup based on your operating system (32-bit or 64-bit).

 ### Documentation
 - Documentation: Plustek provides comprehensive documentation for its SDKs, including: